JoeSuber/OpenCV-Max-Build-Package-/README.md

 cmake-gui .

-    -- some cmake-gui hints, subject to change of course...
+    -- some cmake-gui hints:
+    -- don't go all OCD trying to fill in everything before you hit 'configure' at least once.
-    -- hint: check the boxes in top area to 'group entries' and 'show advanced' -- don't use fast-math unless you probably don't need this guide & know better.
+    -- initially, check the two boxes in top area to 'group entries' and 'show advanced' -- MAKE: don't use fast-math unless you probably don't need this guide & know better.
-    -- don't check 'download tbb' up top if you already have it, but make sure the path is true -- uncheck CLAMBLAS and CLAMDFFT if yours is an Intel cpu -- do check mark all of the SSE instruction sets (and AVX) if you have a modern CPU -- after checking options you can press configure as many times as needed -- just because the red highlight goes away doesn't mean it is fixed - look at the paths -- If Intel, you still can use Open CL - but you benefit from TBB & IPP more than AMD -- QT can be tricky.
-If using QT5 don't worry about that massive bunch of QT4 stuff that seems incomplete
+    -- don't check 'download tbb' up top if you already have it, but make sure the path is true after a 'config' -- uncheck CLAMBLAS and CLAMDFFT if yours is an Intel cpu -- MAKE: do check mark all of the SSE instruction sets (and AVX) if you have a modern non-ARM CPU -- after checking options you can press configure as many times as needed.
+Sometimes the script finds things.
+    -- just because the red highlight goes away doesn't mean it is fixed - look at the paths -- If Intel, you still can use Open CL - but you benefit from an active TBB & IPP more than AMD -- QT can be tricky.
+If using QT5 don't worry about that massive bunch of QT4 stuff that seems incomplete -- you can select nvidia options like nvcuuvd (video) and nvfft (fast Fourier transform) without selecting CUDA.
+    -- /usr/local/cuda or /usr/local/cuda-5-5 is your friend. also /usr/lib/nvidia-updates
+    -- CUDA: there is a blank after Generation. click there and choose 'Kepler'if you have a modern nvidia card -- CUDA: UNcheck attach to target
+    -- for QT you want  --> $HOME/qt5/qtbase/lib/cmake/Qt5... where ... are things like Concurrent, Core etc -- after a 'configure' or 3, under MAKE, select Debug or Release build type

 ---- point to a bunch of stuff, select a bunch of options, configure, configure, configure, generate, exit---